Rendani-Tshishonga/Mongodb_pipelines/README.md

 We are not restricted to using the bson package data types, we can also incorporate native Python types when working with Mongodb by using Pymongo.

 ## Insert a document

+In MongoDB to insert a document into a collection we will need to append the insert_one() method to the collection object to return a result.
+The inser_one() method accepts a document as an argument and returns a result.

+## Insert documents

+We might be required to insert mutliple documents into a collection and Pymongo provides a method to do just that, like the inser_one method which accepts a document, we would use the insert_many() method and pass an array of documents as argument to insert multiple documents to the collection with unique objectId's to represent each unique document.

+## Querying a MongoDB collection for a single document